Sumanth17-git/jmeter-backend-newrelic-main/README.md

 ### Plugin installation

-Once you have built or downloaded the plugin JAR file from the [releases](https://github.com/darrensmithwtc/jmeter-backend-newrelic/releases) section, move the JAR to your `$JMETER_HOME/lib/ext`.
+Once you have built or downloaded the plugin JAR file from target directory move the JAR to your `$JMETER_HOME/lib/ext`.

 ```bash